Kusbek/pug_to_html_compiler/README.md

 ## Attributes
 Attributes can be single and multiline

+## Error Handling
+It reports two types of error:
+-Nested self closing error
+-Custom self closing syntax error

 ## How to use
 In the project directory run by cmd
->\>python PugToHtml.py -f "testWithSelfClosingSyntaxError.pug" -o "Output.html"
+>\>python PugToHtml.py -f "test.pug" -o "output.html"

+Two additional pug files \"testWithNestedSelfClosingError.pug\" and \"testWithSelfClosingSyntaxError.pug\" can be tested as well